bronson/geolocal/README.md

 ## Providers

-This gem currently only supoports the [DB-IP](https://db-ip.com/about/) database.
+This gem currently only supoports the [DB-IP](https://db-ip.com/about/) Countries database.
-There are lots of other databases available and this gem is organized to support them.
+There are lots of other databases available and this gem is organized to support them one day.
 Patches welcome.